How to professionally write an apology email

 [Your Name]

-Professional apology email without saying sorry
+Professional apology email sample without saying sorry

 Subject: Acknowledging the Shipment Confusion